nnishant776/devcontainer-template/README.md

 After runtime configuration, you also have the option to choose your mode of code editing.
 The options available are `cli` (terminal based) and `vscode` (GUI based).
 Selecting either will configure and create the devcontainers and the associated configuration depending on the respective choice.

 > [!NOTE]
-> If the choice for the editor is `vscode`, the user is expected to have a valid, updated installation of `@devcontainers/cli` (required for creating the devcontainer).
-If you don't want this, the other option is to just generate the devconatainer.json file (see below) for your project and let VSCode handle it from there.
+> If the choice for the editor is `vscode`, the user is expected to have a valid, updated installation of `@devcontainers/cli` (npm package required for creating the devcontainer).
+If the `devcontainer` cli application is not discoverable in the PATH, the devcontainer creation using this workflow will fail.
+To avoid this, the other option is to just generate the devconatainer.json file (see below) for your project and let VSCode handle it.
 Currently, this project doesn't support installation of nodejs/npm, and there are no such plans in the future.

 ```make
 # Either edit below variables to their desired value or provide these in the command line